nickyiliwang0000/h/react-and-firebase/movie-db-codealong.md

 export default MovieDetails;
 ```

 You'll see that whatever number we pass after `/movie` in the URL, that number gets printed out on to the page!
-We can use this number to make another `axois` request to the API for more data on that particular movie like this:
+We can use this number to make another `axios` request to the API for more data on that particular movie like this:

 ```jsx
 // MovieDetails.js